pfgithub/threadimgui/README.md

 building the ios version (requires a mac with xcode installed): `cd packages/zimgui/backends/ios` and read the README.md

+building for raylib: download raylib for your platform from https://github.com/raysan5/raylib/releases/tag/3.7.0 and place the extracted folder in `packages/zimgui/backends/raylib/deps/`

 # overview

 imgui rewrite of the threadreader frontend